 Skin purging is unfortunately common when introducing a new active.
 Think redness, dryness, increased sensitivity, whiteheads, blackheads and congestion.
 Short term side effects may be less than ideal, but skin purging is actually a positive thing because it’s bringing up deep seated impurities onto the skin’s surface and will ultimately result in a clearer complexion.

 What causes skin purging?

 Retinoids, exfoliating acids and chemical peels are usually the culprits behind skin purging.
 These active ingredients put skin cell turnover into overdrive, causing the skin to renew at a much faster rate than usual.
 Along with shedding away dead, dull layers of skin, these products coax impurities out of the pores, pushing them up to the surface.

 How does skin purging differ from simply breaking out?

 Break outs, on the other hand, can happen when you’re having a reaction to the product.
 You may experience some of the same symptoms as purging, along with pimples, papules, pustules and cysts.
-These tend to appear on the face where you don’t usually break out (whereas purges crop up in areas where you already break out) and will persist for a prolonged period of time (purges, meanwhile, appear and disappear quickly).
-If your breakouts are lasting for longer than 4-6 weeks (the time in which it takes for the skin to naturally renew itself), chances are the product isn’t right for you and is causing a reaction.
+These tend to appear on the face where you don’t usually break out, whereas purges crop up in areas where you already break out, and will persist for a prolonged period of time (purges, meanwhile, appear and disappear quickly).
+If your breakouts are lasting for longer than four to six weeks—the time in which it takes for the skin to naturally renew itself—chances are the product isn’t right for you and is causing a reaction.

 How can you care for the skin, while it is purging?